eyerus21/Breast-cancer-Wisconsin-Diagnostic-/README.md

 **Skills:**

--Modeling a given problem as a causal graph -Statistical Modelling and Inference Extraction -Building model pipelines and orchestration
+- Modeling a given problem as a causal graph
+- Statistical Modelling and Inference Extraction
+- Building model pipelines and orchestration

 **Knowledge:**
--Knowledge about casual graph and statistical learning -Hypothesis Formulation and Testing
+- Knowledge about casual graph and statistical learning
+- Hypothesis Formulation and Testing
--Statistical Analysis
+- Statistical Analysis

  <a name='refs'></a>